 Hulu + Live TV’s interface looks a lot like its on-demand offering.
 You can search for shows, add your favorites to a list, filter by genre, and see your most recently viewed channels, but there’s no real schedule grid.
 You can see what’s currently airing, but if you’re trying to figure out what’s coming on next, you’ll need to look elsewhere.

-Sling TV does have a schedule, and it’s more streamlined than what you’ll find on most cable boxes.
+Sling TV has schedules for each channel, but it’s not like your traditional cable channel guide.
+With Sling, you can search by theme, time, or even find specific shows.
 Sling TV also has an extra feature for sports fans called Game Finder, which makes it easy to find upcoming games and matches, and lets you know whether they’re available.
-It’s handy, and you don’t actually need a Sling TV subscription to use it — just head to the Game Finder website and give it a try.
+It’s handy, and you don’t need a Sling TV subscription to use it — head to the Game Finder website to give it a try.

 If you’re looking for a service that will give you all you can get, it’s hard to argue against Hulu + Live TV.
-Not only is Hulu’s one-and-done subscription plan easier to figure out, but it gives you more channels. including all four major broadcast networks, upfront.
-You’ll also get access to Hulu’s regular on-demand service, which is essential to most cord-cutters.
+Not only is Hulu’s one-and-done subscription plan easier to figure out, but it gives you more channels, including all four major broadcast networks, upfront.
+This package also gives you access to Hulu’s regular content, which is available for on-demand streaming.

-On the other hand, if you’re on a budget and only watch a couple of specific channels, Sling TV can save you a few bucks.
+If you don’t need all of the channels Hulu + offers, you can save some money by using Sling TV.
 Pair Sling with an HDTV antenna (which should help you get those missing broadcast networks) and Netflix, which you probably subscribe to anyway, and you’ll end up with a pretty formidable — and cost-effective — entertainment collection.

 Ultimately, both Hulu + Live TV and Sling TV are solid live TV services.
 If you’re looking to cut the cord for good, you really can’t go wrong with either.